camillecoding/Climate_Change_Predictions/README.md

 * SKLearn: 0.24.2
 * Matplotlib: 3.4.3

+### :globe_with_meridians: Website/Dashboard
-### Website (Dashboard - currently available for viewing via download.
-This will be deployed to Heroku when ready)
+#### Currently available via download.
+The files will be deployed to Heroku when its ready.
+Google Slides Dashboard can also be viewed (hyperlinked at the bottom of this read.me)

 https://github.com/camillecoding/Climate_Change_Predictions/blob/main/Serenity/index.html